edgeofmagic/imgmatch/README.md

 ##### With the viewer

 Some image viewers allow you to delete images directly within the viewer.
-My favorite viewer (Xee) does this (with command-delete, or from the menu&mdash;File > Move to Trash).
-The most important thing to note is this: *if you open an image by clicking on a symbolic link, and then delete it with Xee, it will delete the target of the symbolic link (the image file itself), not the link.* Other viewers may not do this, or may not delete images at all.
+My favorite viewer (Xee<sup>3</sup> - [https://theunarchiver.com/xee]) supports this capability (via command-delete, or from the menu&mdash;File > Move to Trash).
+The most important thing to note is this: *if you open an image by clicking on a symbolic link, and then delete it with Xee, it will delete the target of the symbolic link (the image file itself), not the link.* This feature makes using imgmatch and Xee<sup>3</sup> together a reasonably smooth workflow for eliminating duplicate images.

 ##### From the command line